 - 5-6 yes answers.
 Your business runs on heroics.
 It works because good people work hard to make it work, not because the system supports them.
 That's expensive, fragile, and exhausting.

-Knowing you have friction is step one.
-Knowing which frictions are feeding which others is step two.
-That's the part you can't do from the inside, because you've been living with it so long it just feels normal.
+Naming the busywork is step one.
+Getting it off your best people is step two.
+That's the part that never seems to happen, because you've been living with it so long it just feels like the job.